-This Court presides over the Final Pretrial Conference which it combines with the Trial Preparation Conference.
-The parties proposed Final Pretrial Order is due at least seven days before the combined Final Pretrial Conference/Trial Preparation Conference, and a Word version should also be emailed to chambers at crews_chambers@cod.uscourts.gov.
+This Court presides over the Final Pretrial Conference.
+A Final Pretrial Conference will be set after all dispositive motions have been ruled on, or, after the dispositive motion deadline has passed and no motions have been filed.
+The parties proposed Final Pretrial Order is due at least seven days before the combined Final Pretrial Conference, and a Word version should also be emailed to chambers at crews_chambers@cod.uscourts.gov.

 The proposed Final Pretrial Order should reflect the narrowing of issues to those that will actually be tried, the witnesses that will be called, and the exhibits that will be presented.
-The form proposed Final Pretrial Order available on our district court's website should be used, incorporating the following changes to that form:
+The form proposed Final Pretrial Order available on our district court's website should be used, and shall incorporate the following changes to that form:

 - a.
 Section 3: Claims and Defenses: Parties are discouraged from submitting a narrative summary of the claims, defenses, facts, and legal theories.
 If a narrative summary is included, it should not exceed one page, and shall be in addition to the following: Separately enumerate each claim and affirmative defense (a defense on which the Defendant bears the burden of proof) that will be tried.
 (An example is at Attachment 2.)
-For each claim and affirmative defense designate:1 - i. the standard of proof and controlling law; and, - ii. each element that must be proved.
+For each claim and affirmative defense designate: - i. the standard of proof and controlling law; and, - ii. each element that must be proved.
 Under each element, identify the facts that establish that element, and reference the witness whose testimony, or the exhibit the contents of which, will establish that fact at trial. - b.
-Section 4: Stipulations: To save time and expense, and to focus the trial, the parties shall stipulate to all material facts that are not in dispute.2 Stipulated facts will be included in a jury instruction given to the jury prior to opening statements. - c.
-Section 6: Witnesses: In addition to listing witnesses as required by the form, the parties should also attach their witness lists using the form found on the Court's website on the page for Judge Crews.
+Section 4: Stipulations: To save time and expense, and to focus the trial, the parties shall stipulate to all material facts that are not in dispute.2 Stipulated facts will be included in a jury instruction given to the jury prior to opening statements.

-$^{^{\}rm 1}$ Any claims or affirmative defenses not specifically identified may be deemed waived.
+1 Any claims or affirmative defenses not specifically identified may be deemed waived.